nakszor/nakszor/README.md

 # 👋 Hello!
 Welcome to my Github profile.
 ## My name is Ana Carla and my nickname is "naks"!

-- 🌱 I’m currently learning Nestjs and Spanish.
+- 🌱 I’m currently learning Java and Spanish.
 - 👯 I’m looking to collaborate on React/Next, Node/Express and Python/Django projects.
 - 😄 Pronouns: she/her.
 - ⚡ Fun fact: I'm a big fan of How I met your mother.